 Nearly every Native American nation is engaged in a struggle to preserve sacred lands, but rarely is the violence of treaty abrogation and the desecration of sacred land so pronounced as in the case of the Black Hills of South Dakota.
-The Lakota Sioux, along with other peoples native to the Northern Great Plains, consider the Paha Sapa, or Black Hills, to be the center of the world, the heart of everything that is, its seven sacred sites aligned with the very pattern of the stars.
+The Lakota Sioux, along with other peoples native to the Northern Great Plains, consider the Paha Sapa, or Black Hills, to be the center of the world, the heart of everything that is, with its seven sacred sites aligned with the very pattern of the stars.
 Many Lakota people say that it was there that White Buffalo Calf Woman brought the sacred pipe to the people and revealed to them their seven sacred ceremonies.
 They consider the land so sacred that they are not to live there on a permanent basis.
 For generations, the Lakota, Cheyenne, and other Native peoples of the Great Plains have looked to the Paha Sapa as the source of ceremonial as well as material sustenance.
 In the wake of decimated bison herds, their reliance on the resources of the hills for subsistence at lean times of year became all the more acute.
-They also have gone to the hills for their vision quests and to procure the trees central to the Sun Dance and other ceremonies.
+They also have gone to the hills for vision quests and to procure the trees central to the Sun Dance and other ceremonies.
 In both cases the relationship with the Black Hills has been governed by elaborate codes of respect.

-Today, the Black Hills are big business.
-As South Dakota’s principal tourist attraction, they generate more than $100 million annually.
-Each year, tens of thousands travel to Mount Rushmore to view the monumental faces of Washington, Jefferson, Lincoln, and Theodore Roosevelt, which are carved out of Harney Peak, a traditional sacred site for hanblechia, or vision fasts.
-Within 100 miles, 20,000 members of the Oglala Lakota people live in dire poverty and 80% unemployment on the Pine Ridge Reservation.
-Although the dispossession of the Black Hills is one of the dark tales of American history, the story of the ongoing Lakota struggle to reclaim the Paha Sapa is one of the brighter moments in American spiritual courage.
+Today, as South Dakota’s principal tourist attraction, the Black Hills generate more than $100 million annually.
+Each year, tens of thousands travel to Mount Rushmore to view the monumental faces of Washington, Jefferson, Lincoln, and Roosevelt, which are carved out of Harney Peak, a traditional sacred site for hanblechia, or vision fasts.
+Within 100 miles, 20,000 members of the Oglala Lakota people live in dire poverty and 80-90% unemployment on the Pine Ridge Reservation.
+Although the dispossession of the Black Hills is one of the darker tales of American history, the story of the ongoing Lakota struggle to reclaim the Paha Sapa is one of the brighter moments in American spiritual courage.